Guister/Guister.github.io/README.md

 <p align="justify">

-**Planet Aid** was the first game I worked on and it was developen in XNA, which is no longer supported.
+<b>Planet Aid</b> was the first game I worked on and it was developen in XNA, which is no longer supported.
 The game is similar to the Angry Birds formula where the player would have to launch a flask, controlling its force and direction, reaching the end goal.
 Maps are composed by different planets that would serve as both an obstacle and as a gravitational force that would change the trajectory of the flask.

 This project was done by 3 students in the first semester of university and my role was to programme the game physics and design the levels.